-In general, the guidance in Section 3.10 should be followed when determining background concentrations for PM{2.5}.
-Special considerations should be taken to ensure that the background concentrations account for secondary PM{2.5} impacts from regional transport and precursor emissions from existing sources represented in the modeling domain.
+In general, the guidance in Section 3.10 should be followed when determining background concentrations for $PM{2.5}$.
+Special considerations should be taken to ensure that the background concentrations account for secondary $PM{2.5}$ impacts from regional transport and precursor emissions from existing sources represented in the modeling domain.

 The ADEQ's existing ambient PM{2.5} monitoring network as well as Interagency Monitoring of Protected Visual Environments (IMPROVE) sites may be used to estimate background PM{2.5} levels for locations in Arizona.
 The annual background of PM{2.5} value should be based on the average of the most recent three years of the annual average PM{2.5} concentrations.
 The 24-hour background PM{2.5} value should be based on the average of the 98th percentile 24-hour values measured over the last three years.
 A more defined background may be determined by considering seasonal variation in background PM{2.5} levels.
-The background on a seasonal basis can be determined as the 98th percentile of monitored concentrations for each season, averaged across three years of monitoring.
-The Permittee may choose to develop the background concentrations by performing site-specific pre-constructing monitoring.
+Please follow the 2014 Guidance for PM{2.5} Permit Modeling Appendix E to determine the background on a seasonal basis (U.S.EPA, 2014b).
+The Permittee may choose to develop the background concentrations by performing site-specific preconstructing monitoring.
 ADEQ may allow the Permittee to define background values that are less than the observed design values, provided that the Permittee provides sound technical reasoning for such an approach.

-Regarding the determination of the 98th percentile monitored 24-hour value based on the number of days sampled during the year, please refer to the ambient monitoring regulations, Appendix N to 40 CFR Part 50 (Table 13).
+Regarding the determination of the 98th percentile monitored 24-hour value based on the number of days sampled during the year, please refer to the ambient monitoring regulations, Appendix N to 40 CFR Part 50 (Table 16).